-Over the years, SQL Server has become a big player in both large and small ways.
+SQL Server is a big player in both large and small ways.
 With SQL Server Express being both free and every bit as capable as it's enterprise version, it's a great system for developing applications of any size.
-We have a tool to generate a variety of test data to help prove systems.
+We have a random data generation tool to provide great test beds.
 We can spin up a new database online quickly using Microsoft Azure cloud services.

-As our involvement with Retail Pro 9 over the last decade has increased, we have also dealt with the nuances of Oracle's database engine, calling stored procedures and running complex queries to pull out data for integration projects.
+Our involvement with Retail Pro 9 over the last decade has taught us a lot about the nuances of Oracle's database engine, calling stored procedures, and running complex queries to pull out data for integration projects and reports.

 In the late 1980s, we setup our first database for a cleaning supplies business and started learning how to build forms for simple data entry, provide customized reports, and manage the flow of a business's most valuable asset: information.
 That database was Paradox (now known as Paradox for DOS), with built-in scripting, form-building tools, tutorials, and easy-to-use reports.
-This database was ahead of it's time as far as ease of use and power and became one of the popular ones used with Delphi in the early Windows days.
+This powerful tool was ahead of it's time and became one of the popular database back-ends used with Delphi in the early Windows days.
 It did well as a desktop database for local applications, but lacked some of the transactional robustness provided by client/server engines.

 In the 90's, we did some work for an educational company that had an information management system built in FoxPro for DOS.
 We helped them port it to FoxPro for Windows and FoxPro for Mac.
 Later, we also worked on a larger system used in a realtor office.
 FoxPro is a another good desktop-based database program for getting screens and reports up quickly and organizing local information, and while it still exists, has been superseded by more powerful database engines which have dropped in price or are free.

-There are other databases we've naturally had experience with including dBASE and Microsoft Access, but not every set of data we deal with comes in a nice database.
+There are other databases we've naturally had experience with including dBASE and Microsoft Access, but not every set of data we deal with comes formatted in rows and columns.
 The bulk of our experience is integrating disparate systems.
 Often this involves mapping fields from one table structure to another through a custom application that talks to both ends.
-Sometimes it involves talking to a web service.
-Sometimes we get spreadsheets and need to parse the rows and columns from the XML file.
+Sometimes it involves communicating with a REST-based web service that responds with JSON packets.
+Other times we read and parse spreadsheets or extrapolate from an XML file.
 We've dealt with CSV (comma-separated values) files on multiple occasions and have dealt with record-based flat files from old Unix servers.
 Basically, we can take nearly any formatted data and break it down to process it as meaningful information.